One-Shot Classical-Quantum Capacity and Hypothesis Testing

+In Information Theory, a \emph{channel} models a physical device that takes an input and generates an output.
+One may, for instance, think of a communication channel (such as an optical fiber) that connects a sender (who provides the input) with a receiver (who obtains an output, which may deviate from the input).
+Another example is a memory device, such as a hard drive, where the input consists of the data written into the device, and where the output is the (generally noisy) data that is retrieved from the device at a later point in time.

+A central question studied in Information Theory is whether, and how, a channel can be used to transmit data reliably in spite of the channel noise.
+This is usually achieved by \emph{coding}, where an \emph{encoder} prepares the channel input by adding redundancy to the data to be transmitted, and where a \emph{decoder} reconstructs the data from the noisy channel output.

+Here we focus on the case of \emph{classical-quantum channel coding}, where the data to be transmitted reliably are classical.
+No assumptions are made about the channel that is used to achieve this task, i.e., the inputs and outputs may be arbitrary quantum states.
+However, since the quantum-mechanical structure of the input space is irrelevant for the encoding of classical data, it can be represented by a (classical) set $\set{X}$.
+For any input $x \in \set{X}$, the channel produces an output, specified by a density operator $\rho_x$ on a Hilbert space $\Hilbert{B}$.
+For our purposes, it is therefore sufficient to characterize a channel by a mapping $x \mapsto \rho_x$ from a set $\set{X}$ to a set of density operators.

-The channel coding theorem for a stationary memoryless classical-quantum channel has been established by Holevo \cite{holevo98} and Schumacher and Westmoreland \cite{schumacherwestmoreland97}.
-A formula for most general classical quantum channels has been obtained by Hayashi and Nagaoka \cite{hayashinagaoka03}.
-All of these results concern the asymptotic regime where the number of channel uses tends to infinity and the probability of error is required to tend to zero.
+Classical-quantum channel coding has been studied extensively in a scenario where the channel can be used arbitrarily many times.
+The \emph{channel coding theorem for stationary memoryless classical-quantum channels}, established by Holevo~\cite{holevo98} and Schumacher and Westmoreland~\cite{schumacherwestmoreland97}, provides an explicit formula (see \eqref{eq:HolSchWes}) for the rate at which data can be transmitted under the assumption that each use of the channel is independent of the previous uses.
+More general channel coding theorems that do not rely on this independence assumption have been developed in later work by Hayashi and Nagaoka~\cite{hayashinagaoka03} and by Kretschmann and Werner~\cite{kretschmannwerner05}.
+These results are asymptotic, i.e., they refer to a limit where the number of channel uses tends to infinity while the probability of error is required to approach zero.